 If you’ve driven down Cumberland Street in Lebanon, you might have seen them… a string of fire-damaged homes on the 400 block.
-The 2016 fire was so severe—in fact, it was deemed the city’s worst in 30 years—that it left the properties in complete disrepair and vacant.
+The 2016 fire was so severe—in fact, it was deemed the city’s worst in 30 years—that it left the properties in complete disrepair.

 But that’s about to change.
 With the acquisition of the properties, Lancaster Lebanon Habitat is gearing up to transform the blighted spaces into affordable, energy-efficient homes for three future homebuyers.